l3sod2025/javascript/README.md

 # javascript
-How to create loops in JS, Display and conditions
+How to create loops in JS, Display and conditions in if condition and switch case etc